 12/01/68 Jean-Jacques Servan-Schreiber, French Publisher And Editor

-12/08/68 Herbert G. Klein, Director Of Communications For The Executive
+12/08/68 Herbert G. Klein, Director Of Communications For The Executive Branch

 Of The United States Government – Nixon Administration